-The following Maine-based financial education programs and resources were compiled to support educators and individuals who are looking to bring financial education to their schools or community.
+The following Maine-based financial wellness programs and resources were compiled to support educators and individuals who are looking to bring financial education to their schools or community.

-Bonny Eagle Adult Education offers a variety of educational workshops, and information on buying a home, using Quickbooks for business and personal use, on financial aid opportunities for college, and financial and retirement planning.
-Register by calling (207) 929-9185 or on-line at www.sad6.maineadulted.org.
+Bonny Eagle Adult Education offers a variety of educational workshops, computer classes, courses for small businesses, workshops on financial aid for college, as well as workshops on financial and retirement planning.
+Register by calling (207) 929-9185 or see our course offerings online at www.sad6.maineadulted.org.

 CA$H Maine (Creating Assets, Savings and Hope), supported by United Way, is a partnership of community leaders and industry experts working together to help individuals and families achieve long-term financial stability.
 Through community and workplace outreach, these partnerships encourage individuals and families in Maine to find ways to make the most of their money.
 Check out their website for online resources or information on free money management courses.
 Or, stop by one of their ten locations throughout the state for free in-person financial advice from trained volunteers.

 The CARE Committee is a volunteer organization comprised of bankruptcy lawyers, judges, and court staff who offer classroom and/or town hall style presentations geared towards middle school through college-aged students on the responsible use of credit and the pitfalls of falling into debt.
 They offer a component on student loans and have volunteers who are willing to travel statewide to help educate Maine students on financial literacy.
 Their services are free of charge.